scissorsneedfoodtoo/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-recursion-by-building-a-decimal-to-binary-converter/64475c0b61cddb6feaab4e2e.md

 ---
-id: 640067f276acd525509646cc
+id: 64475c0b61cddb6feaab4e2e
-title: Step 8
+title: Step 10
 challengeType: 0
-dashedName: step-8
+dashedName: step-10
 ---

 # --description--

-Your `Convert` button should be working now.
-But it could get tiring for users if they have to enter in a number, then click that button each time they want to convert from decimal to binary.
-It would be much more convenient to perform the conversion when the `Enter` (or `Return` for Mac) key is pressed.

-The `keydown` event fires every time a user presses a key on their keyboard, and is a good way to add more interactivity to `input` elements.

-Chain `.addEventListener()` to `numberInput`.
-Pass the string `keydown` as the first parameter and pass an empty callback function as the second parameter to `.addEventListener()`.
+If you open your browser's console and type in the number input, you'll see event objects logged to the browser.
+If you take a closer look at one of those event objects, you'll see helpful properties like `type` and `target`.

+But since you want to perform an action when the `Enter` key is pressed, the most helpful property is `key`, which tells you the string value of the key that was pressed.

+Remove the `console.log()` statement from the callback function and add an `if` statement that checks if `e.key` is equal to `"Enter"`.
+Leave the body of your `if` statement empty for now.

+Note: Since the `Enter` and `Return` keys have similar functions, they both have the same string value of `"Enter"`.

 # --hints--